0xInfection/Awesome-WAF/README.md

 - This shared secret, if leaked/known, can be used to bypass all protections within the WAF.

 #### Technique:
-- Using the whitelist string as a paramter in GET/POST/PUT/DELETE requests smuggles our payload through the WAF.
+- Using the whitelist string as a parameter in GET/POST/PUT/DELETE requests smuggles our payload through the WAF.
 - Usually some `*-sync-request` keywords or a shared token value is used as the secret.

 Now when making a request to the server, you can append it as a parameter: